jerrywcy/obsidian-vault/出国申请/滑铁卢文书/2-Engineering Interests and Goals.md

 Briefly explain why you are interested in engineering and particularly in the program to which you have applied.
 Comment, for example, on your interests and abilities; your career goals; exposure to engineering through school-related and other experiences; and discussions you have had with engineers, teachers, current or past Waterloo students.
 (900 character limit)

 First, I am interested in programming.
 I loved the feeling of telling the computer what to do.
 I loved transforming thoughts into reality.
+I also loved to make a clear and